pulzze/autoflow-documentation/docs/ids/action-array-is-member/tooltip.md

-This Action returns true or false if element exists within Array or not.
+Returns true or false if a value exists within an array